NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Battlezoo Bestiary Strange and Unusual Creatures/Thousand Skins.md

 abilities_mid:
   - name: ""
   - name: "Grisly Trophies"
     desc: " (aura,divine,emotion,fear,visual) 20 feet.
 The very sight of the thousand skins' horrific trophies is enough to make most enemies flee in a fit of abject horror.
-Living creatures who start their turn within 20 feet of the thousand skins must attempt a DC 39 Will check save.\n**Critical Success** The creature is unaffected, and immune to the thousand skins's Grisly Trophies for 1 minute.\n**Success** The creature is Frightened 1.\n**Failure** The creature is Frightened 2.\n**Critical Failure** The creature is Frightened 3 and Fleeing for 1 round."
+Living creatures who start their turn within 20 feet of the thousand skins must attempt a DC 39 Will check save.\n* * *\n\n**Critical Success** The creature is unaffected, and immune to the thousand skins's Grisly Trophies for 1 minute.\n\n**Success** The creature is [[undefined]].\n\n**Failure** The creature is [[undefined]].\n\n**Critical Failure** The creature is [[undefined]] and [[undefined]] for 1 round."

   - name: "Shifting Defense"
-    desc: "`pf2:r` (divine) **Trigger** The thousand skins takes damage\n**Effect** The thousand skins' pelts shift their physicality to defend against any further damage.
+    desc: "`pf2:r` (divine) **Trigger** The thousand skins takes damage\n* * *\n\n**Effect** The thousand skins' pelts shift their physicality to defend against any further damage.
 For the next minute, the thousand skins has resistance 15 against the triggering damage type (or one of the triggering types of the thousand skins's choice if the triggering damage had two or more damage types).
 If it uses this ability again, it loses its previous resistance from Shifting Defense and replaces it with the new resistance.
-This resistance never applies to damage from cold iron weapons, even if it currently has resistance to the weapon's associated damage type.\n[[Effects/Effect_ Shifting Defense|Effect: Shifting Defense]]"
+This resistance never applies to damage from cold iron weapons, even if it currently has resistance to the weapon's associated damage type.\n\n[[Effects/Effect_ Shifting Defense|Effect: Shifting Defense]]"

 attacks:
   - name: ""